SergeyUrvantsev/LeetCodeSolutions-CSharp/README.md

 While this repository primarily serves as a personal project, contributions are welcome via pull requests.
 If you have improvements to existing solutions or new solutions to add, feel free to submit a pull request. 🛠️

+## Workflows

+### dotnet.yml

+The `dotnet.yml` file in the `.github/workflows` directory contains the GitHub Actions workflow configuration for building and testing the project.
+This workflow runs on every push to the `main` branch and every pull request into the `main` branch.
+It performs the following tasks:
+- Restores dependencies for the LeetCode.Solutions project.
+- Restores dependencies for the LeetCode.Tests project.
+- Builds the LeetCode.Solutions project in Release configuration.
+- Runs the tests for the LeetCode.Tests project in Release configuration.

+For more information, please refer to the [dotnet.yml](.github/workflows/dotnet.yml) file.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. 📄